d-koppenhagen/angular-tag-cloud-module/README.dev.md

 ## Publishing

 1. Bump up the version in `projects/angular-tag-cloud-module/package.json` when changes are done.
-2. Add a scetion to `CHANGELOG.md`.
+2. Add a section to `CHANGELOG.md`.
 3. Build the library and artifacts using the npm script `npm run package`.
 4. Go to the dist folder `cd dist/angular-tag-cloud-module` and run `npm publish`.
 5. Go back to project root `cd ../../` and adjust the version of `angular-tag-cloud-module` in the `package.json`.